 Mantra: Tell the truth.

-Family: Covid on top of grief, PTSD/panic (for me and my youngest daughter), and healing from the car accident is rough.
+Family: Covid hits Canada four months after our son dies and on top of grief, PTSD/panic (for me and my youngest daughter), and healing from the car accident is rough.
 At about the one-year mark after Jairus’ death, we adopt a sweet, clumsy, and wild kitty; she is named Box (as in Pandora’s Box).
 She brings heaps of joy, laughter, and healthy distraction to our home when we need it most.
 She’s officially my youngest’s “anxiety-pet” but we all fall in love.
 My son would have loved her too.
 We celebrate Jairus on his 25th birthday in May; I was 25 the first time I held him in my arms and this spring is hard.

 Personal: I join a grief circle for moms of child loss and these monthly meetings are raw and painful and also a life-line; several people in our online communities introduce me and Kathy Escobar (we lost our sons to suicide 5 days apart from each other) and we walk this grief journey together.
 Year two of grief starts out even worse than year one which feels impossible but I’m grateful that I’ve been warned by parents ahead of me on this journey.
 I begin micro-dosing with psilocybin and within two days, after 17 months of severe panic, the panic stops all at once.
 It feels like being handed my life back.

 EMDR helps me process trauma from the past few years and also name some childhood trauma.
 Just naming it brings freedom.
 As I near my 50th birthday, Jairus has been gone 20 months (it still feels surreal and I don’t want this to be my reality) and I am three months panic-free.
 Grief is incredibly hard work.
 I work hard to face my new reality instead of fighting it.
 There is so much beauty mixed into my life and it lives side-by-side with a sorrow and pain that I still cannot believed I have survived.
-That I am surviving.
+That I am surviving the impossible.
+I’m learning that we grow into the strength we need for every season.

 What I’m Reading: Lunar Abundance, This is How it Always Is, Seven Fallen Feathers, The Creative Doer, My Grandmother’s Hands, The Conscious Enneagram.